 Jabal Al Jassassiya

-The Jabal Al Jassassiya area is a mysterious one that has abstruse petro glyphs and rare stone carvings.
+The Jabal Al Jassassiya area is a mysterious one that has rare stone carvings.
 Similar rock carvings have been found in Italy (Val Camonica), Norway (Alta) and Kazakhstan (Tamgaly); however, the collections found at Al Jassassiya are bewildering and are in excellent condition.
 Do some research on the other petro glyphs as guides are not always available, this will help you have a deeper understanding and make the visit more more enjoyable.

 Al Koot Fort

 On the Corner of Jasmin bin Mohammed and al Qalaa Street, close to Souk Waqif, lies the white fort built in 1927.
 The white North African style fort served to protect the souk and was a military base.
 Its distinguishing feature is the wall-less and roofless courtyard mosque, enabling the guards of the time to keep an eye on the praying prisoners.
 Visits can be arranged as the Fort is open by appointment only.

 Qatar National Museum